 And that’s where they found Juan, a guitar big and wide

-Fell on him, and crushed him, and that’s how he died.
+Fell on him and crushed him, and that’s how he died.

-2. Introduce your subject.
+2. Introduce the subject of your calavera poem.

 Do a little foreshadowing.
 Are they behaving badly?
 Making poor choices?
 Minding their own business?
 It’s all up to you.
 Hallmark Writer Keely C. lets us know right from the start that things are not going well for her subject.